 Update Electron's submodule references:

-$ cd electron/vendor/node electron/vendor/node$ git fetch electron/vendor/node$ git checkout electron-node-vA.B.C electron/vendor/node$ cd ../libchromiumcontent electron/vendor/libchromiumcontent$ git fetch electron/vendor/libchromiumcontent$ git checkout upgrade-to-chromium-X electron/vendor/libchromiumcontent$ cd ../.. electron$ git add vendor electron$ git commit -m "update submodule referefences for node and libc" electron$ git pso upgrade-to-chromium-62 electron$ script/bootstrap.py -d electron$ script/build.py -c -D
+$ cd electron/vendor/node electron/vendor/node$ git fetch electron/vendor/node$ git checkout electron-node-vA.B.C electron/vendor/node$ cd ../libchromiumcontent electron/vendor/libchromiumcontent$ git fetch electron/vendor/libchromiumcontent$ git checkout upgrade-to-chromium-X electron/vendor/libchromiumcontent$ cd ../.. electron$ git add vendor electron$ git commit -m "update submodule references for node and libcc" electron$ git push origin upgrade-to-chromium-<VERSION> electron$ script/bootstrap.py -d electron$ script/build.py -c -D

 Node maintains its own fork of V8

 We update code such that we only use one copy of V8 across all of electron

 We don’t track upstream closely due to logistics: